NCAR/dart-developers-guide/source/index.rst

 * a project management system
 * a bug database
+* a release schedule

 Things we do have:

 * standups
-* issue tracing via Github
+* issue tracking via Github
 * code review via pull requests on Github
 * this much code: